apache/solr-operator/helm/solr-operator/README.md

 Solr Operator
 =============
-A Helm chart for the Solr Operator.

-## The Solr Operator

 The Solr Operator is designed to allow easy deployment Solr Clouds and other Solr Resources to Kubernetes.